Event logs

 metadata:

-name: cloudwatch-direct
+name: my-data-source

 project: default